ropensci/roweb3/content/blog/2024-10-22-first-time-contributions/index.md

 - We will connect with you before the events to find a date/time for the coworking sessions and see if you have any questions regarding issue-labelling or the coworking sessions.
-- We will will be available to support you during the Coworking sessions on Zoom, as well as on GitHub, Slack, or by email before and after.
+- We will be available to support you during the Coworking sessions on Zoom, as well as on GitHub, Slack, or by email before and after.
 - You will receive a $200 USD stipend to help offset the time you spend teaching and mentoring these new contributors.